rzr707/linux-vpn-2017-autumn/README.md

    * $ cd VPN_Server/
    * $ make

 4. (Optional) You can generate your own certificates and keys.
 Use openssl for this.
 When generated, put your new files to VPN_Server/certs/ directory, replacing the old ones.
+Also you need replace ca_cert.pem in client application the path is VPNClient/app/src/main/assets/

 ## Server usage:
 Server must be runned from superuser account.
 You can run server with this parameters: